dadooda/smart_hash/README.md

 ---------------------------------

 I've recently discovered a performance issue with `SmartHash`, noticeable when you make thousands of lookups.
-It does not affect the overall behavior, all specs pass, but the solution certainly needs to be found to solve it.
+It does not affect the overall behavior, all specs pass, but it certainly needs to be fixed.

-I'm working on fixing the performance issue.
+I'm working on fixing this issue.

 Introduction